Tile and Stone

 Tiles made from materials such as cork or rubber are normally not suitable for use with underfloor heating.

 Underfloor heating takes the chill off tiles and the control of your heating using a thermostat means that your home is warm when desired, without heating a room when it is not being used and wasting energy.

 These hard surface floor finishes are suitable for use with both electric and hydronic underfloor heating systems.
 If you’re looking to get underfloor heating for tiles, our wide range of products guarantee that we have the perfect solution for you.

 The system can be installed by a DIY person or a professional installer.
 All electrical work, including connecting the thermostat must be completed by a certified electrician only.
 When installing a floor heating system with tile or stone flooring, flexible adhesive and grout should be used to allow for normal thermal movement.
+UltraTile provides a high-quality range of flexible tile adhesives and grouts that can be considered for this.
 There are a variety of systems suitable for these materials, from electric to water based solutions.